New-Vision-2050/Constrix_Base/modules/form-builder/README.md

   apiUrl?: string;                // URL to submit the form data to apiHeaders?: Record<string, string>; // Custom headers for the API request

+  // Edit mode configuration
+  isEditMode?: boolean;           // Whether the form is in edit mode editValues?: Record<string, any>; // Values to use for editing (direct values) editApiUrl?: string;            // URL to fetch data for editing (can include :id placeholder) editApiHeaders?: Record<string, string>; // Custom headers for the edit API request editDataPath?: string;          // Path to the data in the API response (e.g., 'data' or 'data.user') editDataTransformer?: (data: any) => Record<string, any>; // Function to transform API response data

   // Event handlers
   onSubmit?: (values: Record<string, any>) => Promise<{ success: boolean; message?: string; errors?: Record<string, string | string[]> }>;
   onSuccess?: (values: Record<string, any>, result: { success: boolean; message?: string }) => void;